Recro/medulla-doc/architecture/medulla-client-services/readme.md

 ---
-sort: 1
+sort: 3
 ---

-# Medulla Client Services
+# Medulla App Services

+Here is where you can find all Medulla app services.
+These are the services that actuall host and support a deployed Medulla app.

 {% include list.liquid all=true %}